OTTBs and Ulcers: Why is this so common?

 Once you’ve treated your horse for ulcers, there are a number of different practices that have proven to help prevent ulcer re-occurrence.
 Working with your veterinarian, here are a couple easy, low cost ways to help reduce the risk of ulcer recurrence:

-Provide consistent access to hay, forage, or pasture
+Provide consistent access to low quality (but clean) hay, forage, or pasture

 Reduce the amount of grain and concentrates your horse is receiving or break them up into multiple small meals a day ( <3lbs a meal)